 A warehouse operation all starts with actually receiving and booking in incoming stock.

 This may seem a pretty mundane area at first thought.
 But it can get tricky when considering it can involve receiving:

 Such an important part of the warehouse operation needs to be tracked and measured with its own key warehouse performance indicators.
 This can be done by paying close attention to time taken for received stock to be counted, booked in and ready to put away.

 It’s a good idea to record exact timestamps of all delivered stock.
 Then record another timestamp as soon as this stock is ready for putting away.
 You can then calculate an average for the month and compare to previous performance.

-Warehouse KPI #2 – Picking accuracy
+Warehouse KPI Examples #2: Picking accuracy

-Another vital warehouse management KPI is picking accuracy.
+Another vital warehouse KPI is picking accuracy.

-So this is something that can again have a huge impact on costs, customer satisfaction and marketplace reviews.
+So this is something that can again have a huge impact on costs and customer satisfaction.

-Picking accuracy is one of the more straightforward warehouse management KPIs to keep track of.
-It can be done using some data taken from the ‘rate of return’ KPI and total order number in the following equation:
+To calculate picking accuracy we can use some data taken from the ‘rate of return’ KPI (see below) and total order number in the following equation: